palexand/hnrs190/index.md

 1. Don't cheat
 1. Don't tell me what you don't need to know

-#### COVID-19
+#### COVID Accommodations

-You must wear a mask in class and practice social distancing.
-Failure to do so is considered academic misconduct and I will ask you to leave the classroom.
-If you should get sick, please let me know and I will set up a zoom conference you can use to attend class remotely.
+In the classroom we will follow requirements from The University and State.
+Currently masks are not required to attend class or office hours.
+However, if you prefer that I wear a mask during an office hours visit, please let me know and I will.
+I am also willing to do office hours by zoom.
+The class will _not_ be available via zoom.

 #### Class Participation